MikroElektronika/mikrosdk_click_v2/clicks/capslider2/README.md

 ### Application Task

-> Reads sense values from capacitance cross (both wheels) when data was ready for reading, converts these values to 8 step resolution and selects on which way the LEDs be activated, depending in the which way finger (object) is pulled over the cross sensor.
-Results will be sent to the uart terminal.
+> Checks for data ready and then read capacitance from all channels.
+> There are two sliders on the clik board (X and Y).
+> X slider selects which LEDs are being activated,
+> while Y slider increases/decreases the LEDs intensity.

 ```c